lydell/dual/readme.md

 key and its next press and still be called a doublePress.
 Set it to `-1` to disable doublePress-ing, and thus repetition.

-`force` causes the downKey to be sent immediately, even if you have a timeout.
-The timeout (and everything else) otherwise works as normal.
+`force` causes the downKey to be sent when the delay has passed, instead of the timeout.
 This lets you create your own "homemade modifiers" (see [Limitations]).

 _comboKeys_ are keys that enhance the accuracy of the dual-role keys.
 They can be set as such: